Horse Eden Eventing Game

 Give Award

-Wild River Stables said:
+Wild River forests said:

 I have a few questions to ask.
 Question One: What role does Audry's family play in this story?
 Do they help or hinder her on her journey to become a better person?
 I find when writing that the family should have at least some impact in the story, which would make it more relatable.
 Question Two: Has she always dealt with situations in similar ways before?
 It would seem strange if that was the very first time it ever happened, especially if it gets overboard.
 Question Three: Was there something in her past that might have caused her to act in the way that she does?